-Activity number Activity description

-required at this intersection.
-The road widening

-will exceed 4m in this regard.

-Intersection S119 and Access Route Option

-B: Road widening by approximately 7m (at the

-widest point) (approximately 200m2) will be

-required at this intersection.
-The road widening

-will exceed 4m in this regard.

-Intersection S119 and Access Route Option

-C: Road widening by approximately 14m (at the

-widest point) (approximately 450m2) will be

-required at this intersection.
-The road widening

-will exceed 4m in this regard.
+Activity number Activity description intersection.
+The road widening will exceed 4m in this regard. • Intersection S119 and Access Route Option A: Road widening by approximately 14m (at the widest point) (approximately 800m2) will be required at this intersection.
+The road widening will exceed 4m in this regard.
+Intersection S119 and Access Route Option B: Road widening by approximately 7m (at the widest point) (approximately 200m2) will be required at this intersection.
+The road widening will exceed 4m in this regard.
+Intersection S119 and Access Route Option C: Road widening by approximately 14m (at the widest point) (approximately 450m2) will be required at this intersection.
+The road widening will exceed 4m in this regard.
 In addition, the existing cement bridge along Access Route Option A is approximately 3m wide.
-The bridge structure will need to be widened to approximately 15m (including gabion structures) which is regarded as road widening by more than 4m.
+The bridge structure will need to be widened to approximately 15m (including gabion structures), which is regarded as road widening by more than 4m.
 No road will need to be lengthened by more than 1km at these access routes.

-The intersection widening and bridge widening will occur within small drainage features, watercourses and wetlands, and within 100m of these aquatic features, which have been delineated by the aquatic specialist.
+The intersection widening and bridge widening will occur within small drainage features, watercourses, and wetlands, and within 100m of these aquatic features, which have been delineated by the aquatic specialist.

-As described in the Environment Impact Assessment Report (EIAr) dated September 2024 at:
+as described in the final Environmental Impact Assessment (EIAR) dated September 2024: